Triplet supercurrents in clean and disordered half-metallic ferromagnets: Supplementary Material

-We linearize the above equations for small triplet components in the superconductor ($f_{t_0}$) and in the half metal ($f_{\uparrow\uparrow}$).
-The normalization condition is then used to eliminate the diagonal part of $\hat g$ in favor of a coupled set of equations for $f$-functions with positive and negative momentum directions.
-We decouple the system of differential equations by introducing the new triplet functions $\phi_{0} $ and $\phi_{}$ in Eqs.~(\ref{fsc})-(\ref{fhm}).
+We linearise the above equations for small triplet components in the superconductor ($f_{t_0}$) and in the half metal ($f_{\uparrow\uparrow}$).
+From the clean limit solutions for the interface amplitudes in the superconductors for $t\ll 1$ and for a constant singlet order parameter $\Delta$ (shown in Supplementary Table~\ref{supplTable0}), we see that it is necessary, in order to ensure small $f_{t_0}$, to neglect higher order terms in the parameter $\sin (\vartheta )\approx\vartheta $.
+We will do so in the following.
+The correction to $f_s^s$ are then of order $\sin^2 \!\frac{\vartheta }{2}$, leaving the order parameter unaffected in leading order in $\vartheta $.
+The normalisation condition is used to eliminate the diagonal part of $\hat g$ in favour of a coupled set of equations for $f$-functions with positive and negative momentum directions.
+We decouple the system of differential equations by introducing the new triplet functions $\ppsi_{0j} $ and $\ppsi_{j}$ in equations~(2)-(3) in the paper.